 On the Acquisition Date, pursuant to the terms of the Merger Agreement, CIM Commercial and its subsidiaries entered into the Master Services Agreement (the "Master Services Agreement") with CIM Service Provider, LLC (the "Manager"), an affiliate of CIM Group, pursuant to which the Manager agrees to provide or arrange for other service providers to provide management and administration services to CIM Commercial and its subsidiaries following the Merger.
 Pursuant to the Master Services Agreement, we appointed an affiliate of CIM Group as the manager of Urban Partners GP, LLC.
 Under the Master Services Agreement, CIM Commercial pays a base service fee (the "Base Service Fee") to the Manager initially set at \$1,000,000 per year (subject to an annual escalation by a specified inflation factor beginning on January 1, 2015), payable quarterly in arrears.
-The Manager earned a Base Service Fee of \$265,000 and \$271,000 for the three months ended June 30, 2017 and 2016, respectively, and \$530,000 and \$525,000 for the six months ended June 30, 2017 and 2016, respectively, and \$530,000 and \$250,000 for the six months ended June 30, 2017 and 2016, respectively, and \$2010, for the Base Service Fee.
-During the six months ended June 30, 2017 and 2016, respectively, and \$2010, such services for CIM Commercial and its subsidiaries that are not covered under the Base Service Fee.
-During the six months ended June 30, 2017 and 2016, such services for CIM Commercial and its subsidiaries that are not covered under the Base Service Fee.
-During the six months ended June 30, 2017 and 2016, such services (allocated based on the percentage of time spent on the salaries and benefits of CIM Commercial and its subsidiaries).
-We expensed \$560,000 and \$860,000 for the three months ended June 30, 2017 and 2016, respectively, and \$1,622,000 and \$1,726,000 for the six months ended June 30, 2017 and 2016, respectively, and \$1,622,000 and \$1,726,000 for the six months ended June 30, 2017 and 2016, respectively, and \$1,622,000 and \$1,726,000 for the
+The Manager earned a Base Service Fee of \$265,000 and \$271,000 for the three months ended June 30, 2017 and 2016, respectively, and \$530,000 and \$525,000 for the six months ended June 30, 2017 and 2016, respectively.
+In addition, pursuant to the terms of the Master Services Agreement, the Manager may receive compensation and/or reimbursement for performing certain services for CIM Commercial and its subsidiaries that are not covered under the Base Service Fee.
+During the six months ended June 30, 2017 and 2016, such services performed by the Manager included accounting, tax, reporting, internal audit, legal, compliance, risk management, IT, human resources and corporate communications.
+The Manager's compensation is based on the salaries and benefits of the employees of the Manager included in asset management and services and subsidiaries).
+We expensed \$560,000 and \$860,000 for the three months ended June 30, 2017 and 2016, respectively, and \$1,622,000 and \$1,726,000 for the six months ended June 30, 2017 and 2016, respectively, for such services which are included in asset management and other fees to related parties.
+At June 30, 2017 and December 31, 2016, \$2,234,0